Sunday, July 31, 2016

 - The last two years Newport has added a fourth stage, featuring niche or up and coming acts.
 I caught most of two solo sets from guitarist Mary Halvorson and pianist Kris Davis.
 Both were very rewarding.
 Halvorson (who I run hot and cold on) played a set of covers of new and less new jazz legends- Anette Peacock, Chris Nightcap, Oliver Nelson.
 Some tunes were played respectfully straight, some were respectfully skewered.
 Everything was interesting at worst, compelling at best.
 Davis was brilliant- she said the pieces were etudes she wrote for a classical pianist, and they had pianistic brilliance, but they also had flair and touch and life that was wonderful to behold.

 - For the first time in 25 years (according to the festival staff) Saturday at Newport sold out.
-This is fantastic on so many levels, but it made moving around a tremendous challenge, and every venue except Storyville felt almost oppressive there were so many people.
+This is fantastic on so many levels, but it made moving around a tremendous challenge, and every venue except Storyville felt almost oppressive; there were just so many people.
 I'd rather that than so many empty seats on a rainy Friday, but it was jarring.

 - Young wunderkind Joey Alexander's trio played to a big crowd at the #2 stage.
 I heard some of his set last year, saw him on the White House TV special, and saw him again at Newport.
 Each time I hear him, he's clearly better- his phrasing and the logic of his improvisations was much better this year than last.
 I don't know what his ceiling is, which is scary because he can already do so much.
 Today, while it was better than last year, it's still clear that the musicality hasn't caught up with the virtuosity yet.
 That said, anyone who can hang with Wayne Shorter on national TV is not to be written off.